Open3DA/LL3DA/README.md

 <details>
   <summary><b>Training</b></summary>

-  To train the model as a 3D generalist:
+  To train the model as a 3D generalist: (We have also uploaded the pre-trained weights to [huggingface](https://huggingface.co/CH3COOK/LL3DA-weight-release/blob/main/ll3da-opt-1.3b.pth).)

   ```{bash}
   bash scripts/opt-1.3b/train.generalist.sh